The welcoming gateway to the Central Queensland Highlands, Duaringa dates back to the 1870s.

 Camping at Mackenzie Park is permitted for up to 48 hours with a gold coin donation (at the Historical Museum and Tourism Association).
 Amenities at the camp ground include hot showers, toilets, dump point, access to potable water, free WiFi, undercover picnic tables, fire pits and a huge playground for the kids.

-Mackenzie River Crossing is known to the locals as Duaringa Beach due to the large sandy banks on the southern side of the river.
+Mackenzie River Crossing (pictured) is known to the locals as Duaringa Beach due to the large sandy banks on the southern side of the river.
 Huge paperbark trees overhang the river, creating a great shady spot for a day trip, where you can swim, fish, kayak and watch the bird life.
 The Mackenzie River Crossing is approximately 20km north of Duaringa on the unsealed Apis Creek Road.
 A 4WD is recommended for access onto the sandy river banks and it’s not suitable for caravans.

-Point of Interest: Australian Country music performer Melinda Schneider filmed part of her music video Real People in Duaringa.
+FUN FACT: Australian Country music performer Melinda Schneider filmed part of her music video Real People in Duaringa.